I LOVE Christmas stockings.

 Here’s what our children generally get in their stockings on Christmas morning:

 - Fancy Chocolates.
-I love that Tuesday Morning has such a wide selection of gourmet chocolates at incredible prices and the hardest part is choosing just a few.
 Ella LOVES Peppermint Bark so I always get her a bar of this and I buy a couple assorted bags of Lindor truffles and pop them in the toe of the stocking.
 It’s a fun last little surprise after everything else has been unpacked!

 - Pez Dispensers.
-I don’t know how this even started, but we always got Pez in our stockings when I was growing up, so when I saw a whole bunch of Pez dispensers at Tuesday Morning, I had to pick up a couple.
+I don’t know how this even started, but we always got Pez in our stockings when I was growing up, and now my girls always look forward to a new one on Christmas morning.

 - Art supplies.
-My girls are crazy about art supplies and Tuesday Morning has a ton of really great options in their stationary department.
+My girls are crazy about art supplies and I like to include a few in their stockings each year.
 I picked up a 25 pack of colored pencils for Star and a multi-pack of super cute washi tapes that I’ll divide between their stockings.
 And, because my girls specifically asked for it, I’m putting a roll of Scotch tape in each stocking.

 - Cosmetics.
-One of my favorite things to get in my stocking when I was growing up was a new chapstick or nail polish and I knew I’d hit gold when I found this pack of 18 mini nail polishes in the Bath & Beauty aisle at Tuesday morning.
-I’ll divide them up between the girls’ stockings so they each get a couple (and I’ll probably save the extras for an easy add-on to a gift for their friends).
+One of my favorite things to get in my stocking when I was growing up was a new chapstick or nail polish.
+I love a pack of mini nail polishes that I divide up between their stockings.

-I feel like stockings stuffers for kids are one of the most fun things to shop for – I spent the best time at Tuesday Morning wandering through the aisles and finding fun little gifts to slip into their stockings on Christmas Eve.
-They have so many unique finds at prices that are 20-60% lower than department or specialty stores.
+I feel like stockings stuffers for kids are one of the most fun things to shop for – I love checking out the aisle of Target or Walmart or Tuesday Morning wandering through the aisles and finding fun little gifts to slip into their stockings on Christmas Eve.

 Photos by Heather Mildenstein